tehzz/SSB64-Notes/Stages/spawns.md

 # Spawn Points Basic Info
 There is an array of spawns in the stage main info file.
-There are pointed to by the fifth and final pointer of from the pointer at (+0x40 / +0x54) in the main stage file.
+There are pointed to by the fifth and final pointer of the collision and spawn pointer set, which is pointed at by the pointer at (+0x40 / +0x54) in the main stage file.

 ## Structure
 ```